monai/cc-web-runner/README.md

 mvn clean compile war:war
 ```

-Produces Java Servlet 3.0 compatible *war* package that can be deployed on any compatible server, i.e. Tomcat.
+Produces Java Servlet 3.0 compatible *war* package that can be deployed on any compatible server, e.g. Tomcat.

 ## Run